msalibian/STAT406/Lecture16/README.md

 Random Forests
 ==============

 Even though using a *bagged* ensemble of trees usually results in a more stable predictor / classifier, a better ensemble can be improved by training each of its members in a careful way.
 The main idea is to try to reduce the (conditional) potential correlation among the predictions of the bagged trees, as discussed in class.
 Each of the bootstrap trees in the ensemble is grown using only a randomly selected set of features when partitioning each node.
 More specifically, at each node only a random subset of explanatory variables is considered to determine the optimal split.
-This randomly chosen features are selected independently at each node as the tree is being constructed.
+These randomly chosen features are selected independently at each node as the tree is being constructed.

 To train a Random Forest in `R` we use the funtion `randomForest` from the package with the same name.
 The syntax is the same as that of `rpart`, but the tuning parameters for each of the *trees* in the *forest* are different from `rpart`.
 Refer to the help page if you need to modify them.